-Soil is the easiest option, especially when it comes to .
+Soil is the easiest option, especially when it comes to growing weed indoors for beginners.
 You’ll find a wide selection of potting soil at grow stores.
 Just make sure it doesn’t contain any synthetic time-released nutrients – they may eventually result in a nutrient lockout.
 There’s also the option of organic supersoil with nutrients already added, which can eliminate the need for adding nutrients almost entirely.

 - Hydro And Soilless

-You can also choose to go with a hydroponic setup, although growing hydroponically is more technical and typically reserved for experienced growers.
+You can also choose to go with a hydroponic setup, although growing hydroponically is more technical and typically not included into any guides dedicated to growing cannabis indoors for beginners.
 A soilless medium like coco coir is also an option.
-Keep in mind that hydro and soilless mediums will require nutrients throughout the entire lifecycle of plant growth.
+Keep in mind that hydro and soilless mediums will require nutrients and extra attention throughout the entire lifecycle of plant growth.

 What Are The Best Pots For Growing Indoor Weed?